-Radiotherapy is the main type of treatment for nasopharyngeal cancers.
-It uses high energy rays to kill cancer cells.
+Radiotherapy is the main type of treatment for nasopharyngeal cancer.
+It uses radiation, such as x-rays, to kill cancer cells.

 You can't feel it at all while you are having treatment.
-It is like having an X-ray.
-A course of radiotherapy lasts a few weeks, and does usually have some side effects.
+A course of radiotherapy lasts a few weeks.
+It causes side effects such as:

 Radiotherapy on its own

-Radiotherapy on its own is often the first choice of treatment for some types of nasopharyngeal cancer.
-It can cure most people with early stage cancers (stage 1 and stage 2).
+Radiotherapy on its own is often the first choice of treatment for stage 1 and some stage 2 nasopharyngeal cancers.
+It can cure most people with early stage cancer.

 Whether this type of treatment is suitable for you depends on: